shuluoshu/shuluoshu.github.io/README.md

 ### ![visitors count](https://visitors-by-url-pls-dont-use-this-in-your-repo.vercel.app/shuluoshu-github-readme)

-Department of Computer Vision Technology (VIS).
+Serving as an RD in Department of Computer Vision Technology (VIS).
 Baidu Inc.